duckie/json_backbone/README.md

 # Serialization

-`nested_container` has been written to help serialize and deserialize data.
+`json_backbone` has been written to help serialize and deserialize data.

 ## JSON